Ayurvedic Nutrition

 • Joint stiffness or cracking

-The antidote?
-Foods and practices that carry the opposite qualities — warm, moist, heavy, stable, and smooth.
+The antidote is food and practices with the opposite qualities.
+Warm, moist, heavy, stable, smooth.

 Autumn Foods for Every Body Type